InlandRevenue/GWS/Service - Income Profile/README.md

 The Income Profile API described in this build pack document provides a mechanism for external partners to retrieve income data reported to Inland Revenue.

+>**NOTE:** The Income Profile Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 token.

 ## Key Documentation
 ---